 When creating this new habit, you’ll have a better chance of sticking with it if you stack in on an existing habit.
 Perhaps you make coffee first thing in the morning each morning.
 This is called habit stacking.
 (For more on this, check out this 13-step process for building a habit stacking routine.)

-Businesses are built through relationships, and handwritten thank you notes help you grow those relationships and cultivate connection with your prospects and customers.
+Businesses are built through relationships, and handwritten thank-you notes help you grow those relationships and cultivate a connection with your prospects and customers.
 They are a simple way to grow your business and you can even start today!